bkesterbyld/701-Glenside/content/pages/index.md

     text: >
       We look forward too seeing you!
 There is space in our driveway for 10-15 cars.
-As you enter our northern driveway entrance please pull forward and park as far right or left as you can out to the street, so there are two lanes of parking.
+As you enter our northern driveway entrance please pull forward and park as far right as you can until all those spots are full.
+When those spots are full please park to the left as far forward to the street as possible.

       **If you don't want to get boxed in or plan on leaving early**, just park